LuvHarris: A Practical Corner Detector for Event-cameras: INTRODUCTION

-This paper has two main algorithm development contributions: \textbf{1.} a novel \textit{event-surface} that is compatible with the Harris algorithm, and \textbf{2.} a look-up pipeline that performs computation as fast as possible, and decouples corner detection processing from the event-stream.
+This paper has two main algorithm development contributions: \textbf{1.} a novel \textit{event-surface} that is compatible with the Harris algorithm, and \textbf{2.} a look-up pipeline that enables the event-stream to be always processed asynchronously as it is decoupled from the corner detection pipeline, which is instead only processed as-fast-as-possible given the available computational power.
 Additionally, this paper explains reasons for failure of other detectors, from an accuracy and event-throughput perspective, and adds to the discussion around the balance between event-driven and batch-processing that enables practical on-line vision algorithms for event-driven cameras.